johansan/obsidian-featured-image/README.md

 ## Introduction

 Featured Image is a complementary plugin for [Notebook Navigator](https://github.com/johansan/notebook-navigator) that automatically finds and sets thumbnail images for your notes.
-It detects the first image, YouTube link, or [Auto Card Link](https://github.com/nekoshita/obsidian-auto-card-link) in each document and creates optimized resized thumbnails for faster loading.
+It detects the first image, YouTube link, or [Auto Card Link](https://github.com/nekoshita/obsidian-auto-card-link) in each document, downloads external images locally for instant loading, and creates optimized resized thumbnails.

 When used with Notebook Navigator, your notes display with beautiful thumbnail previews in the file list, creating a rich visual browsing experience similar to Apple Notes, Evernote, and Bear.
 The resized thumbnails ensure smooth scrolling even with thousands of notes.